uspki/policies/certificate-policy.md

 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
 4. The CA obtains evidence that the Certificate was misused;
 5. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
-6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked the right to use the Domain Name or the Domain Name Registrant has failed to renew the Domain Name under DotGov and/or DotMil gTLDs);
+6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked the right to use the Domain Name or the Domain Name Registrant has failed to renew the Domain Name under .GOV and/or .MIL gTLDs);
 7. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;
 8. The CA is made aware of a material change in the information contained in the Certificate;
-9. The CA is made aware that the Certificate was not issued in accordance with this Certificate Policy or the CA's Certification Practice Statement;
+9. The CA is made aware that the Certificate was not issued in accordance with this CP or the CA's Certification Practice Statement;
 10. The CA determines that any of the information appearing in the Certificate is inaccurate or misleading;
 11. The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
-12. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
+12. The CA's right to issue Certificates under this CP expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 13. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
-14. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
+14. Revocation is required by this CP and/or the CA's CPS; or
-15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CAB Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CAB Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time); or
+16. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: